makeevolution/notes/python/python.md

     response = TokenView().post(request)  # Make sure
     assert response.status_code == status.HTTP_200_OK
 ```
-- Always use `HttpResponse` of django or `Response` of rest framework to make response objects for testing, and `RequestFactory` of Django to make requests; they are the most robust; more explanation below
+- Always use `HttpResponse` of django or `Response` of rest framework to make response objects for testing, and `RequestFactory` of Django to make requests; they are the most robust
-- There are two types of Requests that you can make for testing in DRF: `WSGIRequest` (obtained from using `django.http.client.RequestFactory` or `rest_framework.test.APIRequestFactory`).
-This is a class that inherits Django `HttpRequest` object, but without extra attributes like `request.data` that you can use in serializers (which is in `rest_framework.request.Request`).
-You can convert `WSGIRequest` to that using `rest_framework.views.APIView().initialize_request(request)`
+- There are two types of Requests that you can make for testing in DRF: `WSGIRequest` (obtained from using `django.http.client.RequestFactory` or `rest_framework.test.APIRequestFactory`) or `rest_framework.request.Request`. `WSGIRequest` is a class that inherits Django `HttpRequest` object, but without extra attributes like `request.data` that you can use in serializers (which is in `rest_framework.request.Request`).
+You can convert `WSGIRequest` to `rest_framework.request.Request` using `rest_framework.views.APIView().initialize_request(request)`
 --------------------
 ### Profiling slow code